 POWERFUL, ORIGINAL, SOULFUL, AND UNIQUE

 Annemarie has performed in dinner theaters, bands in every genre of music. comedy shows, improv troupes, Disney World, Busch Gardens, and traveled professionally.
 She has also performed on television, commercials and film.
 She plays piano, guitar, and writes and arranges her own music.
 Her musical style is diverse, incorporating country, pop, blues, soul, and rock.
 Her "Bad Girl" EP charted on many indie radio charts worldwide, and it's title track "Bad Girl" released with Bongo Boy Records across Asia and Europe.
 Her signature style is a powerful voice and thought provoking lyrics such as the powerful vocals about society pressure in 'Prozac Queen."
 She is currently in the studio recording her new album, "Songs From Nashville."
 The first 2 single releases "Rain" and "I Don't Know What love Is" hit Top 40 charts along with nominations for independent artist awards in 2017.
 Inspiring Country Release "BONFIRE" was awarded BEST MUSICAL COLLABORATION at the 2018 Josie Music Awards and Voted Best Song on Bongo Boy Records Homestead Album Vol II.
 Featuring indie artists: Annemarie Picerno, Lisa Coppola, Jimmy Parker, Donna Jo, Benny Pitsinger, and Steve Owen Producer: Bob McGilpin/ Cowriter Gene Dipierro.
 An Americana group number with a global message to bring people together.
 The tracks are notably unique, and incorporate grassroots americana, country, folk, and Annemarie's unique deep bluesy vocal stylings.
 Each note carefully crafted with Nashville producer Bob McGilpin, her voice intertwines with the sounds of steel guitar, banjo, dobro, mandolin,and emotionally charged lyrics."BONFIRE " was also on the 1st voting ballot in American Roots Song and also American Roots performance for the 61st Grammy Awards.
 "Closer" the 4th track on "Songs From Nashville" continues the Americana mixed sounds and has a grooving bass theme paired with melodic vocal harmonies.
 2019 RELEASES "TROUBLE" is a Traditional Country Two Stepping Duet with Award Winning Producer Kenny Lee in Nashville.
 Fun and Frolic along with humor defines this duet topping charts across radio.
 "DISCOUNT TOBACCO AND BEER" shows a Southern Rock Blues Groove with funky beats and powerful vocals also heating up radio in 2019!
-Annemarie is a registered songwriter with BMI and Member of The Recording Academy ©Grammys
+Annemarie is a registered songwriter with BMI, an Indie Collaborative Artist, and Member of The Recording Academy ©Grammys and The Americana Music Association.

 PUBLISHED IN "THE ARTIST COLLECTION" - Stories by Independent Artists - Josie Passatino & Tinamarie Passatino of Country Blast Radio